Local Hamiltonian Problem with succinct ground state is MA-Complete: -

 Note that w.l.o.g. we can assume that $r$ is even, since adding one $\ket{+}$ state which is independent of other parts of the circuit does not influence the accepting probability. \end{definition}

 \begin{lemma} $\MA=\MA_{q1}$.
-If $x\in L_{yes}$, the $\ket{\xi}$ in Eq.~(\ref{eq:MAh}) can always be chosen to be a computational basis, denoted as $\ket{w}$. \end{lemma} \begin{proof} Compared to the definition of $\MA_q$ in Def.~7 of \cite{bravyi2006complexity}, $\MA_{q1}$ in Def.~\ref{def:q1} requires perfect completeness and perfect soundness.
-It is well known that the complexity class $\MA$ remains unchanged if we require perfect completeness and perfect soundness.
+If $x\in L_{yes}$, the $\ket{\xi}$ in Eq.~(\ref{eq:MAh}) can always be chosen to be a computational basis, denoted as $\ket{w}$. \end{lemma} \begin{proof} Compared to the definition of $\MA_q$ in Definition 7 of \cite{bravyi2006complexity}, $\MA_{q1}$ in Definition \ref{def:q1} requires perfect completeness.
+It is well known that the complexity class $\MA$ remains unchanged if we require perfect completeness.
 Based on this fact, one can check that the Lemma 2 in \cite{bravyi2006complexity} for proving $\MA=\MA_q$ also works for proving $\MA=\MA_{q1}$. \end{proof}